Great North Passion

-This passion play is no longer being performed.
-If you would like to start a new play in your town or city, please contact the Passion Trust for help, advice and funding.
+The Great North Passion is no longer being performed.
+However, if you would like to start a new play in your town or city, please contact the Passion Trust for help, advice and funding.

 This page is a record of the Great North Passion in 2013.

 Thousands gather in Bent’s Park, South Shields on Good Friday for BBC One’s extraordinary spectacle, The Great North Passion.
-The one-hour live event and broadcast reveals a giant iconic installation in the shape of a cross and is a unique and innovative retelling of the story of the Passion.
+The one-hour live event and broadcast reveals a giant iconic installation in the shape of a cross.
+This is a unique and innovative retelling of the story of the Passion.

-Fern Britton and singer Alexandra Burke join local community participants, ranging from dancers and graffiti artists to a massed choir, to tell the story of the last moments of Christ’s life, from his trial and suffering to his eventual death.
+Fern Britton and singer Alexandra Burke join local community participants.
+These are dancers and graffiti artists to a mass choir.
+Together telling the story of the last moments of Christ’s life, from his trial and suffering to his eventual death.

-The Great North Passion was produced in partnership with the Cultural Spring, a £2m Arts Council project to get more people involved in the arts in Sunderland and South Tyneside.
+The Great North Passion partnered with the Cultural Spring, a £2m Arts Council project to produce the Great North Passion.
+The project encourages people’s involvement in the arts in Sunderland and South Tyneside.

-Containers were customised by local communities in Northumberland, Middlesbrough, North and South Tyneside and Gateshead.
+Local communities in Northumberland, Middlesbrough, North and South Tyneside and Gateshead customised the containers.

-She said she had “never heard of anything like” using shipping containers to tell the story of Jesus’ death but it was a “wonderful way of getting people connected to what Easter is about”, she said.
+She said she had “never heard of anything like” using shipping containers to tell the story of Jesus’ death.
+However it was a “wonderful way of connecting people connected to what Easter is about”, she said.